DANSKI423319/ISAD251Coursework/README.md

 #### ADMIN
 **Admin : View orders or Ammend the menu** by clicking either button.
 ![AdminMainMenu.png](https://i.imgur.com/RR4VhT7.png)
-**Admin : View past orders**, the red button will put the order ID into the text box at the bottom of the table.</br> Here you confirm your removal of the order with the blue button.
-Pressing this will remove an order from the application.
+**Admin : View past orders.**</br>
+The red button will put the selected order ID into the box at the bottom of the table.</br>
+Here you confirm your removal of the order with the blue button.
+Pressing this will remove an order from the system.
 ![AdminOrders.png](https://i.imgur.com/UdsNpe1.png)
 **Admin : Ammend menu.** Here you can edit, add and remove items.</br> To **edit an item** you must click on the green button in the table.
-It will load up a set of text boxes with strings.</br>
+It will set text boxes with a collection of strings.</br>
 Here you must unlock the strings with the yellow button to confirm these are the values you're changing.</br>
 When satisfied confirm the changes with the blue button.</br>
 To **add an item**, you type into the top set of input boxes the set of information on the new item being added.
-Then press the blue button.</br>
+Press the blue button.</br>
 To **remove an item**, simply press the red button on the table.
-And go to the short form at the bottom of the page.
-Check the item ID in the box, then click on the blue button to confirm the removal of the item.
+Go to the short form at the bottom of the page.
+Check the item ID in the box, click on the blue button to confirm the removal of the item.
 ![AdminMenu.png](https://i.imgur.com/6p0Qjny.png)
+#### IMPORTANT : PUT A DECIMAL PLACE IN PRICE VALUES (I.E. 2.99)